llobato/docs/docs/other/install-gwms-frontend.md

 ### Reconfigure and verify installation

 !!! warning
-    In order to use the frontend, first you must reconfigure and upgrade it.
+    In order to use the frontend, first you must reconfigure and upgrade it (in this case, make sure that the frontend is stopped).

         :::console
         # %RED% For RHEL 6, CentOS 6, and SL6%ENDCOLOR%